mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 help him locate his cousins and – depending on circumstances – get them out of whatever trouble they are in.

-The two cousins are Rupert Whistling-Reed-Symphony Water-Red- Frog and Rupert Orange-Grass-Wave Drops-Rain-Sheen, or 'Frog' and 'Sheen', of the Red and Orange Freni subspecies, respectively.
+The two cousins are Rupert Whistling-Reed-Symphony Water-Red-Frog and Rupert Orange-Grass-Wave Drops-Rain-Sheen, or 'Frog' and
+'Sheen', of the Red and Orange Freni subspecies, respectively.
 Despite the term cousin, they are only distantly related to Lightning or each other.
 Lightning can show the Travellers a genealogy chart but it uses